Introduction to Pennsylvania Slot Machine Casino Gambling

-Pennsylvania law has both minimum and maximum theoretical payout return limits.
-Actual payout return statistics are available online at the state gaming commission.
+Pennsylvania has both minimum and maximum theoretical payout limits.
+Return statistics are publicly available online.

 Relevant Legal Statutes on Gambling in Pennsylvania*

 The minimum legal gambling age in Pennsylvania depends upon the gambling activity:

 In 2004, the Pennsylvania Race Horse Development and Gaming Act passed.
 This Act legalized slot machines at fourteen locations.
 Of these locations, gaming licenses have yet to be issued for a standalone casino and a pari-mutuel racetrack with slot machines.